 Chinese New Year, perhaps the most widely celebrated holiday in the world, is coming soon!
 Knowing how to say "happy new year" in Chinese will come in useful no matter where you happen to live.

-Families and friends will be sharing special food and time together; a whole list of centuries-old superstitions and beliefs will be observed to hopefully make the new year the most prosperous yet.
+Families and friends will be sharing special food and time together; a whole list of centuries-old superstitions and beliefs will be observed to make the new year the most prosperous yet hopefully.

 With vibrant Chinese New Year celebrations taking place from Sydney to San Francisco, you'll have plenty of opportunities to show your respect and well wishes if you know how to say happy new year in Chinese!

 Chinese New Year is huge.
 With people scattered around the globe observing the Lunar New Year, you'll find major celebrations with fireworks, parades, and festivities in nearly every major city.

 Although the first few days are the most observed, Chinese New Year actually runs for 15 consecutive days and ends with the Lantern Festival.
 Preparations take place for weeks in advance to ensure that the new year is filled with luck and prosperity.

 Chinese New Year is a time when families reconvene, share lots of food, and set the pace for the new year.
 Firecrackers are thrown in abundance to frighten away unlucky spirits, and red is worn -- even red underwear -- because of its symbolic meaning.
 Children receive small gifts and money in red envelopes, and various figures from history are honored.

 How to Say Happy New Year in Chinese

 Unsurprisingly, with such vast variations in Chinese culture and ethnic groups around the world, there are many ways to say happy new year in Chinese.